How Much Does The Iron Dome Cost?

 The Iron Dome is a layered short-range defense system built by Rafael and Israel Aerospace Industries to stop rockets, mortars, and small drones within roughly 70 km of launch.
 The battery pairs an EL/M-2084 radar, a battle-management shelter, and mobile launchers that fire Tamir interceptors.
 Each engagement tracks the threat for seconds, predicts the impact zone, and fires only when the incoming round threatens homes or vital sites.
 That selective logic cuts missile use and stretches the national budget during long barrages.

 Decision-makers still face an impressive expense.
-One full battery lists near $70 million (≈2243.6 years of continuous effort at $15/hour) – $95 million (≈3044.9 years of uninterrupted labor earning $15/hour), while every Tamir round adds another $40,000 (≈1.3 years working to pay for this at $15/hour) – $150,000 (≈4.8 years working without vacations at a $15/hour job) to the total price.
-Line items multiply fast: software licenses, crew training, depot work, fuel, and spare parts push yearly outlay past $55 million (≈1762.8 years of continuous labor at $15/hour).
+One full battery lists near $70 million – $95 million, while every Tamir round adds another $40,000 – $150,000 to the total price.
+Line items multiply fast: software licenses, crew training, depot work, fuel, and spare parts push yearly outlay past $55 million.
 Understanding the complete pricepoint—not only the sticker sum—guides funding debates in the Knesset, shapes U.S. foreign-aid packages, and anchors export estimates for partners from Cyprus to Singapore.

 The sections below expand on that money trail in detail.
 We cover initial procurement, missile stock costs, live-fire charges, maintenance fees, hidden cyber upgrades, and how currency swings or trade tariffs alter the final investment.
 Readers will also see real invoices, cost-saving tactics, and expert advice from radar engineers, finance auditors, and export-control lawyers—giving a clear picture of where every shekel or dollar goes in the Iron Dome ledger.